YuanL12/yuanl12.github.io/_pages/about.md

 ## TDA Packages
 Topological data analysis (TDA) is new applied mathematics area that attracts a lot of scientists.
 There are many packages useful online for you to perform computation.
-I will list some of them below with their intallation recommendation:
+I will list some of them below with their installation recommendation:

 Frist I recommend use python with version 3.7
 `conda create -n bats python=3.7`